- 1 Rajapalayam dog at a glance

-The body should not be barrel-shaped (like a Lab).
-They should have a tucked abdomen.
-The bottom of their deep chest should curve smoothly into their tummy.
+The body should not be barrel-shaped.
+The Rajapalayam dog has a tucked abdomen that blends well with the rest of their body.
+The bottom of their deep chest should curve smoothly.

-Similar to their neck, their tail should blend with their topline.
+Rajapalayam dog’s tail should blend with their topline.
 It should not be set too high or too low.
 The tail is bony and tapers into a curve towards the end.
-The tail should not curve over the body but curve slightly upward.
+The tail should not curl over the body when the dog is still.

 The front legs are long with muscular shoulders.
-Their legs are straight and held close to their body.
+The legs of the Rajapalayam dogs are straight and held close to their body.

 The hind legs should be sturdy with well-defined muscles.
 The hind legs should be parallel to each other when viewed from the back.

 Rajapalayam dogs have short and elegant-coat.
 They are a single-coat dog, with dense hair.
 These dogs are all white, and any other color is a severe fault.